 Layer half the batter into your prepared pan.
 Make sure it is entirely covered, as this dough does not spread.
 Bake for 10 minutes.

 Meanwhile, make your caramel sauce by melting caramel squares with the NESTLÉ® CARNATION® Evaporated Milk in a pan.
 Stay by the stove and keep stirring so you don’t burn the mixture.
 You can use this magical caramel sauce for just about anything!!

-Now layer your nuts and NESTLÉ® TOLL HOUSE® Red and Green Morsels over the oatmeal crust.
+Now layer your nuts and NESTLÉ® TOLL HOUSE® Morsels over the oatmeal crust.